Updated: 20th February 2021

 Some notes on colour management.
 This is a simplified overview.
 Terminology is defined in the Glossary below, and there is a Bibliography for more reading.
 For some quick recommendations on workflow, see Quick Recommendations below.
-PDF version also available.

 Roughly: the process of mapping the colours in an image to the colour space, white point and tone curve required for a particular physical device.
 A colour space is the range of colours that a device can display or capture.
 (See the Glossary below for more detailed definitions of “colour space” and other terms used.)

 Every device (camera, monitor, printer…) has its own colour characteristics, including colour space, white point and tone (gamma) curve.
 Almost every device is different.
 If you take an image from one device and send the RGB data to another device, the colour, white point, and tone curve will almost certainly be wrong for the receiving device.
-Colour management is the process of mapping RGB data from one device so as to get the right colours on another device.
+Colour management is the process of mapping RGB data from one device in order to get the right colours on another device.

 Another way of putting that: an RGB image will have RGB data appropriate for the colour space etc. of one particular device, and the image will look right only on that one device (or other devices with identical colour characteristics).
 To get the colours right on any other device, the RGB data in the image has to be mapped (colour-managed) to the characteristics of the device.